charliecalvert/JsObjects/README.md

 I have many different example programs stored in this repository.
 Note especially the Utilities and JavaScriptObjects directories.
-And many other things.
+And many other things as well.